 Avoid hot showers, extended exposure to heat from clothing or exercise.
 Heat may weaken the adhesive and cause premature lifting, as well as, a potential heat rash if continually affected.

 To remove your second skin it can be helpful to loosen adhesive with a steamy shower.
 Ensure your hands are washed before removing dressing.
 When removing hold your skin taught and pull back small areas at a time.
 Once removed, use lukewarm water to rinse your tattoo and lather with soap.
 Wash and rinse your tattoo 2 - 3 times in order to remove all residue.
 Allow to air dry completely or pat dry with paper towel.
 Do not use a towel or cloth.

 With clean hands or gloves, ensure area is completely soap free and dry.
 Do not apply lotion or ointment.
 Apply second skin bandage by removing white backing, once applied you can remove the clear backing.
 If using multiple pieces overlap by at least 1-2cm and that you haven't missed any areas of the tattoo.

 After Second Skin

-Your tattoo will begin peeling and flaking like a sunburn, let flakes come off during routine cleaning and do not pick.
+Once completely dry and the area begins feeling tight you can apply a very thin layer of lotion.
+For even application spread the lotion across your palm before your apply.
+After 5-7 days flaky ink coloured skin will come off during each wash; remember not to pick.
 Your skin will appear tight and shiny.
 Your tattoo may appear to be healed on the outside but its still vulnerable to damage for the first 6 weeks.

 Sunlight, chlorine and saltwater can still negatively affect your tattoo PERMANENTLY for the first 6-8 weeks before your skin undergoes a full regeneration cycle and can effectively protect your tattoo.
 Saline is a form of tattoo removal by osmosis and in extreme cases your tattoo could be significantly altered.